 06Scour Monthly Home Expenses

-In addition, turn up, or off, the air conditioning or heater during the day.
+In addition, turn up or turn off, the air conditioning or turn down your heater during the day.
 Yeah, it's not quite so comfortable when you first get home, but the savings will add up.

 07Eat Out Less

-Take your lunch once in awhile.
-Before you head out for dinner, try a glance through the pantry first, and see what creative meal you can come up with at home.
+Slash your food bill by not eating out so often.
+Instead, take your lunch once in a while.
+Before you head out for dinner, try to glance through the pantry first, and see what creative meal you can come up with at home.

-If you have to eat out frequently, skip the sodas and ice teas.
-Drinking water is not only better for you, for some who eat lunch out every day, this simple substitution will save well over $30 a month.
+If you have to eat out frequently, skip the sodas and iced teas.
+Drinking water is not only better for you but, for those that eat lunch out every day, this simple substitution will save well over $30 a month.

 08Find and Use Discount Programs